LiteLDev/LegacyScriptEngine/docs/apis/README.md

 ## ⛳ Start

-`LiteLoader ScriptEngine` hereinafter referred to as **LLSE** is an official server for Bedrock Edition  `Bedrock Dedicated Server` hereinafter referred to as **BDS** plugin framework, providing powerful cross-language script plug-in support and stable development API support.
+`LeviLamina ScriptEngine` hereinafter referred to as **LLSE** is an official server for Bedrock Edition  `Bedrock Dedicated Server` hereinafter referred to as **BDS** plugin framework, providing powerful cross-language script plug-in support and stable development API support.

 > Welcome to LLSE's plug-in development!